rajveerkhosa/sudokuSolver/README.md

-# Introduction
 These are a suite of C++ programs which deal with Sudoku Puzzles.
-The name might be misleading, yes, but these programs don't just solve Sudoku puzzles, they also achieve other objectives such as Sudoku Puzzle Validation and Sudoku Puzzle Generation (Under development).
+The names might be misleading, yes, but these programs don't just solve Sudoku puzzles, they also achieve other objectives such as Sudoku Puzzle Validation and Sudoku Puzzle Generation (Under development).

 ## Contents
 * [Sudoku Solver](#sudoku-solver)